MIJOTHY/REACT_SCHMEACT/README.md

 ## WIP Key Koncept 2: Props
 Props are, as the name suggests, properties of a component instance.
 This is how components get access to data passed down to them.
 Owners pass ownee components their props, and those ownee components can reference those props in their `render` function in order to output them.

 In FruitApp.js, we can see some data defined in the document, which we then reference in our render function.
 What this does is that it passes the `FRUITIES` array down to the FruitList component, and the FRUITIES component can access that array through `this.props.fruities`.
 Note the ownee component references the data through `this.props` + whatever name the owner has given it when passing it to the component.
-So if in our FruitApp render function we said `<FruitList fruitsOrChickens={FRUITIES} />`, FruitList would have to ask for `this.props.fruitsOrChickens`.
+So if in our FruitApp render function we said `fruitsOrChickens={FRUITIES}`, FruitList would have to ask for `this.props.fruitsOrChickens`.

 One important thing to remember is that __props should be treated as being immutable__.
 Never directly touch props.
 For this reason, our project so far is in the same position as it was when it was just an HTML page.
 It's got no functionality.
 However, we've come leaps and bounds since then.
 We're so close to making the app interactive and it's so easy you won't believe it.